Top 10: Online collaboration software

 2018.
 G Suite makes it easier for people without Google accounts to collaborate on documents

-Soon it will be easier for people without Google accounts to collaborate on G Suite documents.
-Currently in beta, a new feature will enable G Suite users to invite people without G Suite subscriptions or Google accounts to work on files by sending them a pin code.
-Using the pin code to gain access allows invitees to view, comment on, suggest edits to or directly edit Google Docs, Sheets and Slides.
-The owners and admins of the G Suite files monitor usage through activity logs and can revoke access at any time.
-According to the feature’s support article, admins are able to set permissions by department or domain.
-They also can restrict sharing outside of white-listed G Suite domains or their own organization.
+In the near future, collaborating on G Suite documents will become more accessible for individuals without Google accounts.
+Currently in beta, a new feature is being introduced that allows G Suite users to invite non-G Suite subscribers or individuals without Google accounts to collaborate on files by sharing a pin code.
+By using the provided pin code, invitees can gain access to view, comment on, suggest edits to, or directly edit Google Docs, Sheets, and Slides.
+The owners and administrators of the G Suite files can monitor usage through activity logs and retain the ability to revoke access whenever necessary.
+As outlined in the feature's support article, administrators have the option to set permissions based on departments or domains.
+They can also restrict sharing outside of approved G Suite domains or their own organization.

 2018.
 Wrike integrates with Microsoft Teams